Amid68/Fake-News-Detection/evaluation/MobileBERT_Eval/MobileBERT_Eval.md

-    4320
+    4323

+Explicitly freeing memory is good practice in resource-constrained environments and ensures that subsequent evaluations aren't affected by memory fragmentation.

 ## 8. Comparing Model Performance and Resource Usage

-Let's compare MobileBERT with the other models in terms of both performance and resource usage for edge deployment:
+To contextualize MobileBERT's performance, I compare it with other models in the study:

 ```python